-The success of Superman opened the door for other masked marvels in colorful costumes — and 1978's Superman: The Movie did the same for superhero films.
+The success of Superman in the comics opened the door for other masked marvels in colorful costumes — and 1978's Superman: The Movie did the same for superhero films.
 (As with the comics, Zorro asserts his influence here as well: the producers of the Christopher Reeve films, Alexander and Ilya Salkind, admitted they decided to make a Superman film after seeing a billboard of Alain Delon as Zorro in a French film.)Produced (concurrently with its first sequel) in the late 1970s and released in 1978, Superman almost wasn't even made, since the studio feared it would be two hours of campiness in the vein of the 1960s BatmanTV series.
-Once a screenplay written by Mario Puzo (The Godfather) was approved, Richard Donner was hired to direct and history was made.
+This was averted when the producers secured the commitment of Oscar-winners Marlon Brando and Gene Hackman to appear in it and a screenplay written by Mario Puzo (The Godfather) was approved, after which Richard Donner was hired to direct and history was made.
 Part of what Donner did to make it so good was his commitment to verisimilitude, an artistic ambience to the story that makes the whole Super Hero concept feel real on a gut level.
 The fact that it employed innovative visual effects to make Superman's flying look convincing helped further that goal as well.Superman had a star-studded cast — except for the two main characters.
 Casting the titular hero was a real hunt, but the studio hit the jackpot with Christopher Reeve, who is likely the best actor ever to play the role.
 (Watch the scene where he transitions between the character's identities on camera in Lois' apartment if you need convincing.)
-Finally, composer John Williams supplied a grand score that gave the story a powerfully majestic heroic tone to the story, even while it didn't take itself too seriously.Superman established a standard superhero film format: Origin of Hero, then Introduction of Arch-Enemy (and other important characters), then First Conflict.
+Finally, composer John Williams supplied a grand score that gave a powerfully majestic heroic tone to the story, even while it didn't take itself too seriously.Superman established a standard superhero film format: Origin of Hero, then Introduction of Arch-Enemy (and other important characters), then First Conflict.
 The film starts on Krypton, with brilliant scientist Jor-El (Marlon Brando) sentencing a trio of treasonous villains to spend eternity in The Phantom Zone.
 Following this scene, the film follows Superman's origins — Krypton's explosion, baby Kal-El's trip through space, getting his adoptive name of Clark Kent, and the first appearance of Superman — before he becomes a mild-mannered reporter for the Daily Planet as Clark, rescues Lois Lane (Margot Kidder) and others as Superman, and finally has to stop a plot by the self-proclaimed "greatest criminal mind of our time", Lex Luthor (Gene Hackman), to destroy the West Coast.The film was followed by 1980's Superman II, 1983's Superman III, and 1987's Superman IV: The Quest for Peace, as well as the related (and unsuccessful) 1984 spinoff Supergirl.
 The last two films did poorly with critics and the box office, which caused a planned fifth film to sit in Development Hell for nearly two decades.
 Writers and directors such as Tim Burton and Kevin Smith attempted to reboot the franchise with their own unique takes, but had no success in convincing Warner Bros. to greenlight the project.
 In 2006, the fabled fifth film was finally released: Superman Returns, both a sequel and a Spiritual Successor to the first two films, was released, directed by Bryan Singer of the X-Men film series fame.
-Unfortunately, the film proved too slavish a retread of the Donner film's plotting and Brandon Routh just could not emerge out of Reeve's shadow; it became a disappointment that finally killed the series.A Darker and Edgier reboot of the film franchise, Man of Steel, was released in 2013, to generally decent box office success and reviews.
+Unfortunately, the film proved too slavish a retread of the Donner film's plotting and Brandon Routh just could not emerge out of Reeve's shadow; it became a disappointment that finally killed the series.A Darker and Edgier reboot of the film franchise, Man of Steel, was released in 2013, to generally decent box office success, but mixed reviews.
 A second planned film, a Cross Over co-starring the Batman, was announced at Comic-Con in July 2013.

 The first film in this series contains examples of: